oktadev/okta-blog/_source/_posts/2021-07-28-toggle-feature-flags-csharp.md

 var twitterFeedVisible = client.GetValue("twitterFeedVisible", false, user);
 ```

->NOTE: *Don’t worry about data privacy; because the feature flag evaluation is on the client-side, sensitive user information will never leave your system.*
+>NOTE: *Don't worry about data privacy; because the feature flag evaluation is on the client-side, sensitive user information will never leave your system.*

 On the [ConfigCat Dashboard](https://app.configcat.com), click the `TARGET SPECIFIC USERS` button and add a targeting rule.
 In this case, the rule is: if the email address of the logged-in user contains `@okta.com`, the Twitter feed feature should be enabled.